DrCuis/How-to-guides/300-Packaging/README.md

 *by Ken Dickey*

-This is a tutorial which shows in detail the process of creating a simple package in Cuis Smalltalk and making it shareable on GitHub.
+This is a tutorial which shows in detail the process of creating a package in Cuis Smalltalk and making it shareable on GitHub.

-Package creation hilights UI tools and techniques.
+Package creation hilights UI tools and techniques, including exploration and debugging.

 ### Basic Orientation